-When looking for a way to reach Machu Picchu, we found many options of tours and trails that bring right to the famous ruins, from trails like the Salkantay trail to vans leaving from the city of Cusco with whole groups of people to climb their way through.
-In general, short tours will take you 2 days and one night in Aguas Calientes, a small town on the foot of Machu Picchu mountain.
+When looking for a way to visit Machu Picchu, we found many options of tours and trails that bring you right to the famous ruins, from trails like the Salkantay trail to vans leaving from the city of Cusco with whole groups of people to climb their way through.

-The problem was, after spending 2 weeks traveling through Peru, we didn’t have much time left to spend in Cusco and as it is such an interesting city, full of things to do, we didn’t want to spend one night in Aguas Calientes.
+The problem was, after spending 2 weeks traveling through Peru, we didn’t have much time left to spend in Cusco and as it is such an interesting city, we didn’t want to spend one night in Aguas Calientes.
 We needed an alternative for this, a tour to bring us from Cusco to Machu Picchu in one day.

 So why not try a private tour to Machu Picchu instead?

 It was when we found out about Peru Travel Explorer, a company that offers a variety of tours, including the private tour to the Machu Picchu, leaving from Cusco.

 As Cusco is located in a high altitude, I suggest you to spend some days resting in the city before you taking the tour, in order to avoid the altitude sickness.

 If you are planning to visit Cusco, don’t forget to get your free guide here!

 Machu Picchu: A Private Tour with Peru Travel Explorer

 Peru Travel Explorer is a tour company that offers a variety of tours through the country, covering from the most mainstream destinations like Machu Picchu to not so well known ones like the Humantay lagoon.